-Desired outcomes and how they will be measured Success criteria A. Improve oral language skills and knowledge of phoneme/grapheme correspondence Pupils eligible for PP make rapid progress by the end of the year so that all pupils eligible for PP meet age related expectations.
-PP pupil in Year 2 passes the phonics retake.
-Pupils eligible for PP meet age related expectations measured by teacher assessments and by successful moderation B. Rapid progress by the end of the year so that all pupils eligible for PP meet age related expectations in writing and maths C. The identified children will access the curriculum in line with their peers, with adult support.
+Desired outcomes and how they will be measured Success criteria Α. Improve oral language skills and knowledge of phoneme/grapheme correspondence Pupils eligible for PP make rapid progress by the end of the year so that all pupils eligible for PP meet expectations of progress within phonics.
+This will be evident on Phonics Tracker, though APP interventions and if available phonics screening test. В. To identify and act on gaps in learning due to Covid 19.
+Children be supported with closing these gaps.
+Pupils eligible for PP will be measured by teacher assessments in September- children will show progress through books, verbal discussions and summative assessments.
+C. The identified children will access the curriculum in line with their peers, with adult support.
 The identified children will progress at the same rate as their peers from their own starting points.
 D. Increased attendance rates for specific pupils eligible for PP. All children eligible for PP will maintain an attendance of 97% to meet the school target.
 Lateness will stay below 10%.
 E. All children eligible for PP will be able to access trips, workshops and extracurricular activities as required.
 Children will have the opportunity to participate in all school activities and some extracurricular activities.

-Nature of Support - Last Year 2017-2018 (completed in old format)
+Nature of Support - Last Year 2019-2020